Published December 9, 2025 · Last Updated: December 9, 2025

-The best grill to buy in 2025 is the Weber Genesis E-335 thanks to its balanced burners, dependable build, and accessory ecosystem that grows with your cooking style.
+The best grill to buy in 2026 is the Weber Genesis E-335 thanks to its balanced burners, dependable build, and accessory ecosystem that grows with your cooking style.
+We tested 40+ grills through real-world use across gas, pellet, charcoal, and flat-top categories to help you find the perfect grill for your backyard.

-Picture this: it’s 5:45 p.m. on a chilly Friday, guests lock in their RSVPs, and you realize the propane tank on your old grill is sputtering out.
-I’ve lived that panic more than once—scouring the garage for a spare cylinder while burgers go cold.
-That scramble is why I spent this fall testing every grill in this guide, from sunrise pellet smokes to midnight steak sears, so you never lose another dinner to underpowered equipment.
+Picture this: it's 5:45 p.m. on a chilly Friday, guests lock in their RSVPs, and you realize the propane tank on your old grill is sputtering out.
+I've lived that panic more than once—scouring the garage for a spare cylinder while burgers go cold.
+That scramble is why I spent the last four months testing 40+ grills in this guide, from sunrise pellet smokes to midnight steak sears, so you never lose another dinner to underpowered equipment.
+Our comprehensive testing process evaluated heat distribution, fuel efficiency, durability, and real-world cooking performance to identify the top 15 picks for 2026.

-Our top pick is the Weber Genesis E-335 for its balanced BTU output, roomy cooking surface, and accessory ecosystem that scales with your backyard ambitions.
+Our top pick for 2026 is the Weber Genesis E-335 for its balanced BTU output, roomy cooking surface, and accessory ecosystem that scales with your backyard ambitions.
+After testing 40+ grills, this model consistently delivered restaurant-quality results for both weeknight dinners and weekend gatherings.

 - Gas grills still rule for weeknight convenience, while pellet grills automate low-and-slow smoke.